 - 5 large egg yolks beaten

-- 1 large egg beaten with 1 teaspoon cold water for egg wash
+- 1 large egg beaten with 1 tsp cold water for egg wash

 - 2 cups powdered sugar

-- 5-7 tablespoon heavy cream plus additional as needed to thin
+- 5-7 Tbsp heavy cream plus additional as needed to thin

 - purple, green and gold sanding sugars and plastic baby